qgis/QGIS-Documentation/source/docs/user_manual/trans.rst

 Translation test
 ================

-This is just a file to test Transifex translations.
+This is just a file to test Transifex translations: https://www.transifex.com/qgis/qgisdoc/

 Two sentences.